survivejs/react-book/manuscript/04_implementing_notes.md

 In the earlier versions of React, you achieved the same result with `getInitialState`.
 We're passing `props` to `super` by convention.
 If you don't pass it, `this.props` won't get set!
 Calling `super` invokes the same method of the parent class and you see this kind of usage in object oriented programming often.

-W> Note that *babel-plugin-react-transform* doesn't pick up changes made to the constructor.
-Technically it just replaces methods.
-As a result, the constructor won't get invoked.
-You will have to force a refresh in this case!

 ### Defining `addNote` Handler

 Now that we have state, we can begin to modify it.
 A good way to achieve this is to add a simple button to `App` and then trigger `this.setState` to force React to alter the state and trigger `render()`.
 This method is asynchronous.
 React deals with the virtual DOM related details for you: